ctf-wiki/ctf-wiki/README.md

 We welcome to write content for the wiki and share what you have learned.

-**Before you decide to contribute content, please be sure to read [CONTRIBUTING](https://github.com/ctf-wiki/ctf-wiki/wiki/Contributing-Guide)**.
+**Before you decide to contribute content, please read [CONTRIBUTING](https://github.com/ctf-wiki/ctf-wiki/wiki/Contributing-Guide)**.

 Thank you to all the people who have already contributed to CTF Wiki.